AndrewEllis93/Print-Tuning-Guide/README.md

         - Ensure that you are homing Z again after QGL, as QGL throws off Z height.

     - On larger enclosed printers (i.e. V2 & Trident), ensure that you are heat soaking for <i>at least</i> 45 minutes. \
     Z will drift upwards as the frame and gantry thermally expand with chamber heat.
 This can cause your first layer squish to vary between prints, and can even cause your first layer to drift up <i>as it prints</i>.
+Your heat soaked mesh will also be different from your cold mesh.